ericomoregie11/livelesson-git/READMENEW.md

  - git rebase -i <commit> HEAD~ or <HASH> : of commit to go into interactive rebase mode you can the make multiple commits changes in interactive mode e.g. 'squash'
-   - git rebase -i <HASH>^: uses the ^ symbol to include that commit in interactive rebase
+   - git rebase -i <HASH>^: uses the ^ symbol to include that commit in interactive rebase (*notes When you trying to resolve conflits in multiple commit its best to squash all the commit into 1 and just         deal with conflit in one branch)